-Nigeria profile - Media - BBC News
+Nigeria profile

 Reporters Without Borders (RSF) says journalists are often threatened, subjected to physical violence, or denied access to information by officials and police.
 Boko Haram, a militant Islamist group, has threatened the media.

-By 2016, 86 million Nigerians were online (Internetlivestats.com).
+By July 2019, there were 122.7 million active internet users, according to the Nigerian Communications Commission.
 Mobile phones are often used to access the web.
 Most internet users are young, educated and urban.

-Facebook is the most popular social media platform; by 2015 at least 7.1 million people were using it daily.
-BBC Hausa's Facebook page is a popular destination.
+Around 24 million Nigerians were active on social media by January 2019, comprising 12% of the population (We Are Social/Hootsuite).
+WhatsApp is used by 85% of social media users, followed by Facebook (78%).

 Press